swarm-chain/aistudio/README.md

 ### 1.2 Create a Virtual Environment

-It's recommended to use a virtual environment to manage dependencies.
+It’s recommended to use a virtual environment to manage dependencies.

 ```bash
 python3 -m venv venv